webuild-consortium/wp4-trust-group/task2-trust-framework/entities-involved.md

   - Authentic Sources are referenced in PuB-EAA Provider notifications
   - Catalogue of attributes references Authentic Sources

-## Trust Evaluation Relationships
+## Trust Infrastructure Leads and Their Relationships

-The trust evaluation process involves the following key relationships:
+The following are the main relationships among trust infrastructure entities:

 1. **Member States -> Registrars**: Member States establish and oversee Registrars
 2. **Registrars -> Registered Entities**: Registrars register and approve entities